Fossil Repository Integrity Self-Checks

 Some version control systems make a big deal out of being "high performance" or the "fastest version control system".
 Fossil makes no such claims and has no such ambition.
 Indeed, profiling indicates that fossil bears a substantial performance cost for doing all of the checksumming and verification outlined above.
 Fossil takes the philosophy of the tortoise: reliability is more important than raw speed.
 The developers of fossil see no merit in getting the wrong answer quickly.

 Fossil may not be the fastest versioning system, but it is "fast enough".
 Fossil runs quickly enough to stay out of the developers way.
-Most operations complete in under a second.
+Most operations complete in milliseconds, faster that you can press the "Enter" key.